February 1, 2020

 * * *

 As noted at the outset, no one size fits all, especially given the different levels of risk of infection spread in different industries and workplaces, as well as the fast-evolving legislative and regulatory environment around COVID-19.
-If your company is considering rolling out a vaccination program in your workplace, or otherwise has any questions on approaching the pandemic and return-to-work operations, Gibson Dunn’s Labor and Employment Group can offer assistance.
+Consulting with experienced employment law counsel is essential to ensuring that your workplace can best address these complex and fast‑moving questions.

 Jessica Glenza, “FDA approves Pfizer/BioNTech coronavirus vaccine for emergency use in US,” The Guardian (Dec.
 11, 2020), available at https://www.theguardian.com/world/2020/dec/11/fda-approves-pfizer-biontech-covid-19-coronavirus-vaccine-for-use-in-us.